 Understanding the 70-Hour Rule

-In addition to the 14-Hour and 11-Hour Rules, there's another pivotal regulation that truck drivers must adhere to – the 70-Hour Rule.
-This rule stipulates that a driver cannot exceed 70 hours of driving or being on duty over any 8-day period.
+In addition to the 14-Hour and 11-Hour Rules, truck drivers must also follow the 70-hour rule.
+This regulation states that a driver cannot exceed 70 hours of work (driving or on-duty tasks) within any 8-day period.
 However, this 70-hour clock can only be reset once a driver has had a 34-hour restart, which means they must be off duty or in the sleeper berth for 34 consecutive hours.

 There's also a variation of this rule known as the 60-Hour Rule, which limits work to a total of 60 truck driver hours over seven days.